-Tom Malone has practiced litigation for more than 30 years and has tried many cases, both to juries and to the court.
+Tom Malone practiced litigation for more than 30 years and tried many cases, both to juries and to the court.
 He is a Certified Civil Trial Specialist and has received superior ratings from his peers.
-Tom is a tenacious advocate and experienced counselor with extensive experience in both courtrooms and conference rooms.
-Whether your case is large or small or whether the dispute is one with only a few or tens of thousands of documents, Tom will attempt to resolve your problem as quickly and as much to your benefit as possible.
+Tom was a tenacious advocate and experienced counselor with extensive experience in both courtrooms and conference rooms.
+Whether your case was large or small or whether the dispute was one with only a few or tens of thousands of documents, Tom attempted to resolve your problem as quickly and as much to your benefit as possible.

 Current Employment Position(s):

 Areas of Practice:

 Real Estate and Construction Litigation

 Federal and State Appellate Practice